okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

   **Who can see this error?** Administrators

-- When the external service returns a response with any other HTTP status code besides `200`, the inline hook operation is skipped.
-The token is generated without any modification from the inline hook.

-  **Who can see this error?** Administrators

-- When there is a communication failure with the external service, the inline hook operation is skipped.
-The token is generated without any modification from the inline hook.

-  **Who can see this error?** Administrators

-### Common Errors

-> **Note:** See the [Troubleshooting](/docs/concepts/inline-hooks/#troubleshooting) section in the Inline Hooks concept piece for more information on the events related to Inline Hooks that the Okta System Log captures.

-The `commands` array should only contain commands that can be applied to the requested tokens.
+  The following actions result in an error:

+  - Using an invalid operation

+  - Using an invalid command.
 For example, if only an ID token is requested, the `commands` array shouldn't contain commands of the type `com.okta.access.patch`.

-The following actions result in the inline hook operation being skipped.
-The token is generated without any modification from the inline hook, and errors are logged in the token hooks events:

-- Using an invalid operation

   - Attempting to remove a system-specific claim

   - Attempting to update a claim that doesn't exist

   - Attempting to update an element within an array that doesn't exist or specifying an invalid index

   - Attempting to remove a claim that doesn't exist

+> **Note:** See the [Troubleshooting](/docs/concepts/inline-hooks/#troubleshooting) section in the Inline Hooks concept piece for more information on the events related to Inline Hooks that the Okta System Log captures.